BobBuildTool/bob/doc/manual/concepts.rst

 recipe may declare that it consumes certain environment variables (:ref:`configuration-recipes-vars`) and tools (:ref:`configuration-recipes-tools`).
-On the other hand a recipe may also declare to provide a dependency, tool or variable, providing the necessary input for upstream recipes.
+On the other hand a recipe may also declare to provide a dependency, tool or variable, providing the necessary input for downstream recipes.
 If a tool or environment variable is used without declaring its usage, Bob will stop processing.
 This will either happen when parsing the recipes (if detectable) or during execution of the build.
 All executed scripts are configured to fail if